WeiWu0210/cloud_photo_sharing/README.md

 # Overview of the Project Tasks

-A photo sharing application composed of smaller (micro)services.
+A cloud-based photo sharing application composed of smaller (micro)services.
 Each microservice runs in a separate Docker container.
 These containers (and ReplicaSets) are managed by using the Kubernetes cluster, and  are able to  be independently scaled-up, released, and deployed using Kubernetes and TravisCI.

 ## Getting started